dvillaj/Environment-Pandas/README.md

 ## Docker

 With this option you don't need to have python installed in your local machine.
-JupyterLab is run thanks to Docker.
+JupyterLab is executed thanks to Docker.

-I have already created a [Docker image](https://github.com/dvillaj/Docker-JupyterLab-Pandas) for you so you only need to have Docker installed in your machine.
+NOTE: To use this option you have to install [Docker](https://docs.docker.com/get-docker/) in your computer.

 ### Execute Docker Image Locally

-If you have docker installed in your machine you can execute a docker image with the following command:
+You can execute a JupyterLab environment with Docker with the following command:

 ```
 docker-compose up